 - Snack bar

 The Internal Revenue Service is the main tenant, but the building also houses offices for the Corps of Engineers, Equal Employment Opportunity Commission, Alcohol and Tobacco Tax Trade Bureau, National Labor Relations Board, and Department of Homeland Security's Citizenship and Immigration Services.
-In the most recent (2015) Tenant Satisfaction Survey, 67% of respondents gave a four or five rating (on a five-point scale) for the facility and GSA services.

 Art in Architecture